zixuanffu/RankHospital/Notes/Slides/Workshop/speaker_note.md

 public hospitals and private hospitals are strong in medical sessions and outpatient stays.
 As can be reconfirmed, the teaching is quite different (large).
 I will exclude them from estimation so that it is more reasonable to assume that all hospitals have similar input demand function.

+# Estimation

+Now I may talk about the first step which is estimating the fixed effect.
+The standard method is WG FD estimation.
+Yet, the medical output is exogenous is a questionable assumption not to mention the strict exogeneity.
+Therefore, in order to relax it, I use the first difference GMM.
+The system GMM is also feasible if I impose further assumptions.
+But the overidentification hypothesis is rejected.
+However, when I assume that some regressors are exogenous but I still overidentified moment condition, the sargan test is not rejecting the null hypothesis.
+Statistically I can do that, but it doesn't make economics sense to me why some regressors are exogenous while some are not.
+Due to the fact that I spent most time learning the empirical bayes, I am obliged to save it for future exploration.

 #  Compound decision framework

 Now Let's jump to the main sections.
 Selection as compound decision.
 Let's say we observe a vector of estimate of the true parameter $\theta$.
 Each estimate conditional on the true parameter follows a certain distribution of P.  The delta is my decision based on the observed estimate.
 For example, in selection problem, delta is 1 or 0, indicating whether i is selected or not. included in the selection set or not.